Mouette03/Runtipi-appstore/apps/aliasvault/metadata/description.md

 - `FORCE_HTTPS_REDIRECT`: redirects traffic to HTTPS when TLS is correctly handled upstream.[1]
 - `PUBLIC_REGISTRATION_ENABLED`: allows or blocks new user registrations.[1]

+> **First launch:** the `Public registration enabled` option must be enabled (`true`) on the first launch so you can create the initial admin account.
+You can then disable it afterwards to block new registrations.

 ### Storage

 Persistent data is stored in the directories `/database`, `/logs`, `/secrets`, and `/certificates`, matching the official Docker Compose layout.[4]